-If our assessments show that a child may have a learning difficulty, we use a range of strategies that make full use of all available classroom and school resources.
+If our assessments show that a child may have a barrier to their learning, we use a range of strategies that make full use of all available classroom and school resources.
 This is part of our Quality First Teaching.
 The child's class teacher will offer interventions that are different from or additional to those provided as part of the school's usual working practices.
 The class teacher will keep parents informed and draw upon them for additional information.
 The Special Educational Needs Co-ordinator (SENCO), if not already involved, will become involved if the teacher and parents feel that the child would benefit from further support.
 The SENCO will then take the lead in further assessments of the child's needs.

 If ordinary classroom practice and support within this does not result in good progress, children may receive additional Booster Support, which parents will be notified about.
-This may take place in or out of the classroom and will invovle the SENCO planning a sequence of support and intervention.
+This may take place in or out of the classroom and will involve the SENCO planning a sequence of support and intervention.
 This is usually for a short period of time.

-Should a child require further support to 'catch up' to peers and achieve age related expectations, then support will be formalised with parental input.
-Teachers and the SENCO will record the strategies used to support the child within an Individual Education Plan (IEP).
-The IEP will show the short-term target set for the child and the teaching strategies to be used.
+Should a child require further support to ensure they make progress, then support will be formalised with parental input.
+Teachers and the SENCO will record the strategies used to support the child within an Individual Learning Plan (ILP).
+The ILP will show the short-term target set for the child and the teaching strategies to be used.
 It will also indicate the planned outcomes and the date for the plan to be reviewed.
 In most cases, this review will take place at least twice a year.

-If the IEP review identifies that support is needed from outside services, we will consult parents prior to any support being actioned.
+If the ILP review identifies that support is needed from outside services, we will consult parents prior to any support being actioned.
 In most cases, children will be seen in school by external support services.
-External support services will provide information for the child's new IEP.
-The new strategies within the IEP will, wherever possible, be implemented in the child's normal classroom setting.
+External support services will provide information for the child's new ILP.
+The new strategies within the ILP will, wherever possible, be implemented in the child's normal classroom setting.

 If the child continues to demonstrate significant cause for concern, a request for statutory assessment for an Educational Health Care Plan (EHCP) will be made to the LEA.
 A range of written evidence about the child will support the request.
+This evidence is organised and collected by the SENCO with the support of class teachers.